OSGeo/OSGeoLive-doc/doc/quickstart/mapnik_quickstart.rst

 #.
 Open the MapProxy demo application http://0.0.0.0:8011/demo/

 #.
-You find the world population demo by Mapnik as a WMS layer and also the wolrd population in combination with a the GeoServer layer topp:states (make sure GeoServer is running)
+You find the world population demo by Mapnik as a WMS layer and also the world population in combination with a the GeoServer layer topp:states (make sure GeoServer is running)

 #.
 You can usethe MapProxy WMS in other applications f.e in QGIS or in Mapbender (http://localhost/mapbender/application/mapbender_user).